top of page

 Each region gets:

-• 1 isometric finisher
+• One isometric finisher

-Routine: Strength and Hypertrophy
+Sample Heavy Core Routine: Strength and Hypertrophy

-1. Hanging Leg Raise With Posterior Pelvic Tilt
+1A.
+Hanging Leg Raise With Posterior Pelvic Tilt

 🔹 Tip: Use hanging straps if your grip fatigues before your abs do.